-After receiving the LI, however, an order from the judge of the Agrarian Court of Altamira issued a temporary 180-day injunction halting certain work related to the LI.
+After Belo Sun received its LI, an order from the judge of the Agrarian Court of Altamira issued a temporary 180-day injunction halting certain work related to the LI.
 The purpose of the injunction was to provide time for the relocation of certain families living near the PVG site and to finalize the agreement with INCRA involving the overlap of a small portion of INCRA urban development project area within the Company's mining concessions.